DamnBao/-FlipFlop-Simulation-Verilog/README.md

 1. Introduction
 This repository is dedicated to designing and testing the functionality of different types of Flip-Flops using Verilog HDL.

 The main goal of this project is to understand how Flip-Flops work and how to verify their functionality through simulation.

-2. Contents
+3. Contents
- /n a.
    Flip-Flop Design: Implement different Flip-Flop modules, including T Flip-Flop, D Flip-Flop, and JK Flip-Flop.
- /n b.
    Testbench: Write Verilog testbenches to validate the output of each Flip-Flop.
- /n c.
    RTL View: Utilize Quartus Prime RTL Viewer to visualize the synthesized logic circuit from Verilog code.
- /n d.
    Simulation: Run simulations using ModelSim to verify the correctness of the Flip-Flop implementations.